cosmos/cosmos-sdk/docs/architecture/adr-009-evidence-module.md

   validators based on agreed upon slashing parameters.
 * Allows evidence types to be defined and handled by any module.
 This further allows slashing and jailing to be defined by more complex mechanisms.
-* Does not solely rely on Tendermint to submit evidence.
+* Does not solely rely on CometBFT to submit evidence.

 ### Negative